 - elder care for parents

-One of the very first topics I ever covered for this blog explained how to build your own strategic spending plan.
-Although I won’t rehash that for this article, here is a very simple example of what one might look like:
+One of the very first topics I ever covered for this blog explained how to build your own strategic savings plan.
+Although I won’t rehash that for this piece, here is a very simple example of one from the article:

-Now despite the fact that the Honeybee and I are beginning to slowly move away from following a rigid monthly spending budget, we will never stop maintaining, updating, and following our strategic financial road map.
+Now despite the fact that the Honeybee and I finally stopped following a rigid monthly household spending budget several years ago, we’ll always maintain, update, and follow our strategic financial road map.
 Why?
-Because the need for us to constantly plan and replan our financial future will never stop.
+Because the need for us to constantly plan and replan future expenditures is never ending.

-So why have we been slacking this year with respect to our monthly, short term spending budget?
-Frankly, because we are now in the enviable position where our income is finally high enough that we have plenty of wiggle room to handle modest budgetary overruns resulting from the occasional desire to splurge — or any other unexpected expenditures, whether they’re discretionary or not.
+By the way, in case you’re wondering, we no longer have a monthly short term spending budget because several years ago we finally reached the enviable position where our income became high enough that we now have plenty of wiggle room to handle modest budgetary overruns resulting from the occasional desire to splurge — or any other unexpected expenditures, whether they’re discretionary or not.

 Photo Credit: Wei Hsin Li